-In June 1985 Donald Schultz, as a member of Future Ministry Committee, brought a recommendation seeking full time ministry for the North Ridge United Methodist Church.
+In June, Donald Schultz, as a member of Future Ministry Committee, brought a recommendation seeking full time ministry for the North Ridge United Methodist Church.
 After many meetings with the Bishop, PPR Committee, Finance Committee and Congregation, the idea came to a vote by secret ballot.
-57 votes cast 48 yes, 9 no.

-The North Ridge United Methodist Church went on record July 1, 1986 as having full time ministry.
+57 votes cast 48 yes, 9 no. The North Ridge United Methodist Church went on record July 1, 1986 as having full time ministry.

-Pastor's office is officially located in the church building and locked.
-Separate telephone lines for house and office were installed and placed on "Calls Waiting System"
+The pastor's office is officially located in the church building and locked.
+Separate telephone lines for house and office were installed and placed on "Calls Waiting System".

-1985-1988 - One of the goals for the church in '85-'86 was to upgrade the rest room facilities.
+One of the goals for the church in '85-'86 was to upgrade the rest room facilities.
 The Board of Trustees spent two years discussing this, looking at different locations in the church building, meeting with an architect and meeting with the conference building and grounds committee.

-A plan was presented by Ken Moss in April 1986, again in December 1986.
-An affirmative vote of 72-11 at our church conference on Jan 11, 1987 gave the trustees permission to finalize the plans and seek financial support from the church family
+Ken Moss presented a plan in April 1986, and again in December 1986.
+An affirmative vote of 72-11 at our church conference on Jan 11, 1987 gave the trustees permission to finalize this plan and seek financial support from the church family.